+Prenuptial agreements are contracts, and, as such, should be evaluated under the same criteria as are applicable to other types of contracts.
 Contracting parties are normally bound by their agreements, without regard to whether the terms thereof were read and fully understood and irrespective of whether the agreements embodied reasonable or good bargains.

-Was the prenuptial agreement between the parties valid?
+Was the prenuptial agreement valid and enforceable?